Golden Flower Dark Tea - Aged Fuzhuan with with Golden Fungus

 Hubei Qingzhuan Dark Tea

-Various grades, with Grade 1 having tight strips, slightly white stems, and dark green color.
-Grade 2 has strip-shaped leaves, mainly red stems, with dark green and slightly yellow color.
-Grade 3 has curled and wrinkled leaves, red stems, dark green color with flowers, and tea stems judged by the new shoots of the current year.
+This tea comes in various grades.
+Grade 1 features tight strips, slightly white stems, and a dark green color.
+Meanwhile, Grade 2 includes strip-shaped leaves with mainly red stems, a dark green color, and a slight yellow hue while Grade 3 contains curled, wrinkled leaves, red stems, dark green color with flowers, and tea stems assessed by the new shoots of the current year.

 Guangxi Liubao Tea